-The MCARE Act revised existing law regarding venue.
-Section 5101.1 relates to venue in medical malpractice actions.
+Section 5101.1 of the MCARE Act relates to venue in medical malpractice actions.
 42 P.S. § 5101.1.
-While previous venue principles essentially permitted an action to be filed in a county in which any defendant conducted business or had sufficient contacts, § 5101.1(b) specifically provided that a medical professional liability action may only be filed in the county in which the cause of action arose.
+While previous venue principles permitted an action to be filed in a county in which any defendant conducted business or had sufficient contacts, § 5101.1(b) specifically provided that a medical professional liability action may only be filed in the county in which the cause of action arose.
 Id. § 5101.1(b).